Batch processing, Iceberg, and Delta Lake for Starburst Galaxy

 Consume Layer

-Open lakehouses use modern table formats that allow for features not possible using Hive.
+Another important technology is the Open data lakehouses.
+This approach uses modern table formats, allowing for features not possible using Hive.

 These include: